orocrm/documentation/admin_guide/entities/entity_actions.rst

       - **Organization**—Select this check box if the entity records can be shared with the whole organization.

    - **Activities**—Defines which activities users can add from the entity record view page.
 When you add an activity from the entity record page, the entity record appears as a context for this activity.
-For more information about the activities, see the `Activities <../../user-guide/activities/activities-overview>`__ guide.
+For more information about the activities, see the :ref:`Activities <user-guide-activities>` guide.

       - **Emails**—Select this check box to enable sending emails from the entity record view page.